karlmdavis/rps-tourney/dev/work-log.md

 * Haven't touched this in a while.
 Was too busy while in Tucson hanging out with folks, and was then too busy catching up on work.
 * 0.5h: [Issue #20](https://github.com/karlmdavis/rps-tourney/issues/20): Building out webapp to allow gameplay.
     * Spent time reading through Spring Security's "Remember Me" code again.
 I think that guest logins need to be implemented as a custom `AbstractRememberMeServices` implementation.

+### 2014-05-30, Friday

+* 0.25h: [Issue #20](https://github.com/karlmdavis/rps-tourney/issues/20): Building out webapp to allow gameplay.
+    * Can't use `AbstractRememberMeServices` or any subclass of it, as it requires a `UserDetailsService`.
+Think I need to write my own `RememberMeServices` implementation from scratch, instead.